rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 To run the MorphoGenie test script on processed images:

-1. Place the `Cropped` folder in the `ProcessedData` folder located in the root directory.
+1. Place the `Cropped` folder in the `ProcessedData` folder in the root directory.
 2. Ensure the files are organized according to the specified folder structure.

 ### Folder structure